 Any allocation of funds or property to other persons or organisations will be made in accordance with the established purposes of the Association and not be influenced by the preference of the donor.

-Wind Up of the fund
+Wind Up of the Association

-In case of the winding-up of the Fund, any surplus assets are to be transferred to another fund or funds with similar objectives and that is/are on registered with the Australian Charities and Not-for-profits Commission the Register of Environmental Organisations.
+In case of the winding-up of the Fund, any surplus assets are to be transferred to another fund or funds with similar objectives and that is/are on registered with the Australian Charities and Not-for-profits Commission and a deductible gift recipient approved organisation.

 Complying with Rules

+The Association agrees to comply with any rules or regulations to ensure that gifts made to the Association are only used for its principal purpose.
 The Association agrees to comply with any rules that the Treasurer and the Minister with responsibility for the environment may make to ensure that gifts made to the fund are only used for its principal purpose.

-Inform the Department
+Informing Relevant Government Agencies

-The Association shall inform the Department responsible for the environment as soon as possible if:
+The Association shall inform all relevant Government agencies as soon as possible if:

-it changes its name or the name of its public fund; or
+it changes its name or the name of; or

-there is any change to the membership of the management committee of the public fund; or

-there has been any departure from the model rules for public funds located in the Guidelines to the Register of Environmental Organisations.
+there has been any departure from these model rules

 Statistical Information

-Statistical information requested by the Department on donations to the Fund will be provided within four months of the end of the financial year.
+Statistical information requested by any relevant regulatory authority on donations to the association will be provided within any required time period.Account records for Donation related transactions

-Audited financial statement for the Association and its public fund

-An audited financial statement for the Association and its public fund will be supplied with the annual statistical return.
-The statement will provide information on the expenditure of public fund monies and the management of public fund assets.
+All financial transaction records will be included within the Association’s annual financial statement and will be supplied within the annual statistical return.